Enterprise Data Governance — Basics, Strategy, Key Challenges, Benefits & Best Practices

 - How can we protect and reuse assets?

 Enterprise data governance is about defining a unified way to govern data assets to reduce overall data quality issues so that all data users have greater trust in the data at their disposal.
 This, in turn, will also free up IT bandwidth since they don’t have to dedicate so much time to making sense of jumbled data sets.

-The IT staff of the Ohio Department of Transportation (ODOT) used to spend a lot of time scrubbing data in order to meet federal reporting requirements.
-In fact, they came to the realization that data was the third most expensive asset they maintained after roads and bridges.
+The IT staff of the Ohio Department of Transportation (ODOT) used to spend a lot of time scrubbing data to meet federal reporting requirements.
+They realized that data was the third most expensive asset they maintained after roads and bridges.

 To solve this problem, they partnered with Data Transfer Solutions to develop a tailored data governance framework and program to establish rules and guidelines for all enterprise data activities.
 Adopting a unified set of data standards has allowed ODOT to greatly reduce the amount of time and effort required to assimilate data by increasing data quality and consistency.

 Challenge #4: Slow-moving approvals and access

 Enterprise organizations must also deal with the red tape and bureaucracy that comes along with being a behemoth.
 Layered hierarchies and the sheer size of teams result in the slow movement of approvals across the system, leading to drawn-out wait times when working on data projects.

 Solution: Enterprise data governance accelerates the rate of innovation

 Data governance is about making it easier for data users to find, evaluate, and confidently pick the best data for their day-to-day needs.
 Top-down, resource-intensive governance programs simply don’t allow that to happen.

 An intelligent democratization layer helps enterprises stay agile and adaptive in the way they manage data.
 Check out this success story of how a Fortune 500 company established the foundation of a data-driven enterprise by creating AI-driven data governance protocols, unifying its data stack, and reducing its reliance on tedious email reporting.

 Challenge #5: Security risk and failure to comply with privacy laws